nkh/P6-Data-Dump-Tree/README.md

 ### $max_depth = Int

 Limit the depth of a dump.
-There is no limit by default.
+Default is: no limit.

 ### $max_depth_message = True

-Display a message telling that you have reached the $max_depth limit, set this flag to false disable the message.
+Display a message telling that you have reached the $max_depth limit, setting this flag to false disable the message.

 ### $max_lines = Int